London Cable Car tickets 2026: official vs resellers, combo deals & insider tips

 Entrance: The IFS Cloud Cable Car operates between two terminals: North Greenwich (near The O2) and Royal Docks (near ExCeL).
 North Greenwich is the primary entrance for most tourists and experiences significantly longer queues, especially during O2 Arena events; starting at Royal Docks often provides a faster boarding experience.
 There is no dedicated 'Fast Track' or 'Skip-the-Line' lane that bypasses the boarding queue; pre-purchased tickets or 'skip-the-line' vouchers only save you from queuing at the ticket machines.
 For the fastest entry, use Contactless or Oyster directly at the barriers.
 Security performs random bag searches, so travel light to avoid delays.
 If you require a private cabin, these are generally only guaranteed with specific 'Champagne' or 'Experience' packages; otherwise, you may be grouped with other passengers during peak periods.

-Price: Official adult fares for May 2026 are £6.00 for a single journey and £12.00 for a round-trip 'Boarding Pass'.
-The £13.50 'Discovery Experience' (often sold by partners) includes a return journey plus museum entry and a souvenir guide.
-Contactless and Oyster pay-as-you-go rates match the standard online fare.
-Children under 5 travel free, and holders of 60+ Oyster or Freedom Passes are eligible for a 50% discount at the ticket office with valid proof.
+Price: Official adult fares are £7.00 for a one-way journey and £13.50 for a round-trip.
+Contactless and Oyster pay-as-you-go rates match these standard fares.
+Children under 5 travel free, and holders of 60+ Oyster or Freedom Passes are eligible for a 50% discount at the ticket office.
+Carers travel free with a paying guest when presenting valid proof at the ticket office.

 Discounts: Children under 5 travel free of charge and do not require a ticket or reservation when accompanied by a fare-paying adult.
 Reduced-price tickets are available for children aged 5–15.
 For adults, the most flexible way to pay is via Oyster or contactless at the gate, though pre-paid online vouchers are accepted.
 Note that Freedom Pass and 60+ Oyster card holders are eligible for a 50% discount but cannot 'touch in' at the barriers; they must present their pass at the ticket office to purchase a discounted fare.
 There are no timed entry requirements, as the service operates on a continuous boarding basis.